-explains the persistence of the pool of virus that is unaffected by antiretroviral drugs.
-The effective reproductive number R (the average number of secondary de novo infections of cells produced by one infected cell) is a function of the basic reproductive number R_0 and the effectiveness of treatment ($R = R_0$ in the absence of treatment).
-The fitness cost of drug resistance determines the difference between the effective reproductive numbers for drug-sensitive and drug-resistant strains (R_S and R_R , respectively) at zero effective drug concentration.
-In a competitive system where both strains are present, the maximum of the two effective reproductive numbers R_S and R_R equals the effective reproductive number R for the system as a whole at that effective drug concentration.
+Figure 3 illustrates a hypothetical fitness landscape, which portrays the relationship between the fitness of each strain and the evolutionary adaptation across a range of drug concentrations.
+The fitness landscape illuminates the persistence of the pool of virus that is unaffected by antiretroviral drugs.
+The effective reproductive number R (the average number of secondary de novo infections of cells produced by one infected cell) is a function of the basic reproductive number $R_0$ and the effectiveness of treatment ( $R = R_0$ in the absence of treatment).
+The fitness cost for drug resistance determines the difference between the effective reproductive numbers for drug-sensitive and drug-resistant strains ( $R_S$ and $R_R$ , respectively) at zero effective drug concentration.
+In a competitive system where both strains are present, the maximum of the two effective reproductive numbers $R_S$ and $R_R$ equals the effective reproductive number R for the system as a whole at that effective drug concentration.